AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 - First we need to block writes to some RTC memory addresses.
 I'm using range 0x80-0xAB found [here](https://github.com/tylernguyen/x1c6-hackintosh/issues/44).
 This range was found on X1 Carbon 6, but firmware logic seems same.
 Either:
   - Add RTCMemoryFixup kext and bootarg `rtcfx_exclude=80-AB`.
 This way works, i.e. I do not get CMOS errors.
   - Set NVRAM variable `rtc-blacklist to 808182838485868788898A8B8C8D8E8F909192939495969798999A9B9C9D9E9FA0A1A2A3A4A5A6A7A8A9AAAB`
-    - This does not seem to work work as-is, probably requires something else (UEFI/ProtocolOverride?)
+    - This does not seem to work as-is, probably requires something else (UEFI/ProtocolOverride?)
 - Add HibernationFixup kext with at least `hbfx-ahbm=1` (refer to github readme for details) and set Misc/Boot/HibernateMode to NVRAM.
-- Add ReservedMemory region in UEFI block. this should fix black screen on resuming from hibernation.
+- Add ReservedMemory region in UEFI block.
+This should fix black screen on resuming from hibernation.
 No idea where it is from.
 - Enable hibernation in OS with `sudo pmset -a hibernatemode 3`, `sudo pmset -a standby 1`.

 Hibernation mode 25 doesn't work.
 Resuming from it results in hang up with garbled screen.